alchemy-fr/Phraseanet-Docs/en/Admin/TaskManager.rst

 Archive files and their XML description is possible by editing the XML view.

-Here is an example of XML configuration to archive `.jpg` and `.tif` files associated with their `.xml` description :
+Here is an example of XML configuration to archive `.jpg` and `.tif` files associated with their `.xml` description:

 .. code-block:: xml